 Don’t forget, Nokia Maps has a map of Chiang Mai for free.
 You can read more about it here

-I have found many websites claiming that they can give you a lot of income by using Google Adsense.
+I have found many websites claiming that they can give you a lot of income using Google Adsense.
 It is all just a scam, and I have compiled informations about this stuff at tinyhack.com/adsense.
-Hopefully this will be useful for many people.
+Hopefully, this will be useful for many people.
 I will try to update the information presented there frequently.

 I have a small open source project, Symbianbible, a bible reader for the Symbian Platform.
 This is a small project, with many users, and I am the only developer.
 Currently, I have ported this application to every Symbian version that Nokia has (Series 60, 1st, 2nd, 3rd, Series 80, Series 90).
-In this post, I am going to tell the story of how I got the funding to port this program for multiple Symbian platform.
+In this post, I am going to tell the story of how I got the funding to port this program for multiple Symbian platforms.

 Since the first release, many people asked, “can you port it to device X?”.
-Buying every phone models (at least one for each platform) and their accessories (such as memory card, card reader, bluetooth adapter, etc) is expensive, so I wrote in my FAQ, that I would only port if there are some people that donate or lend me their phone.
+Buying every phone models (at least one for each platform) and their accessories (such as memory card, card reader, Bluetooth adapter, etc) is expensive, so I wrote in my FAQ, that I would only port if there are some people that donate or lend me their phone.